subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Figure 1: The energy landscape in an image generation EBM

-The EBM approach to generative modeling is based on on the physical principle of minimization of energy, and here is a high level description:
+The EBM approach to generative modeling is based on the physical principle of minimization of energy, and here is a high level description:

-- Assuming that there are $N$ nodes $X=(x_1,...,x_N)$ in a generative EBM used to generate images, such that $X$ correponds to an image and $x_i$ is the $i^{th}$ pixel value.
+- Assuming that there are $N$ nodes $X=(x_1,...,x_N)$ in a generative EBM used to generate images, such that $X$ corresponds to an image and $x_i$ is the $i^{th}$ pixel value.
 The energy for this system is modeled by a function $E_W(x_1,...,x_N)$, where $W$ represents its learnable parameters.
 Once the model has been trained, images are arranged in the landscape of this energy function, in which the bottom of valleys corresponds to images that are similar to those in the training set (see figure 1).
 - The process of generation consists of starting from an initial state in the state space (which may look like noise to us), and then traversing the energy landscape until the system arrives at a minima, and at this point the configuration looks like an intelligible image.

-If you recall the design of Boltzmann machines in Part 2, the above description looks very similar, but there are a few differeces.
+If you recall the design of Boltzmann machines in Part 2, the above description looks very similar, but there are a few differences.

 - The state space in a Boltzmann machine is made up of binaries 1 or 0, while in modern EBMs it can be a real number $x$.
 -  Boltzmann machines feature a simple quadratic energy function, whereas in modern EBMs it can be an arbitrarily complex function $E_W(x_1,...,x_N)$.
 -  Generation is done by sampling in both cases, however the Gibbs sampling used in Boltzmann machines cannot be used if the energy function does not have the quadratic form.
 Instead a more powerful sampling algorithm, namely Langevin sampling, is used.

-In all likelihood biological brains operate using thermodynamic principles and it is not inconcievable that their architecture and that of generative EBMs share common principles of operation since the same physics underlies both (this is not unlike the fact that both birds and airplanes are able to fly using the Bernoulli's principle from physics, but they use different mechanisms).
+In all likelihood biological brains operate using thermodynamic principles and it is not inconceivable that their architecture and that of generative EBMs share common principles of operation since the same physics underlies both (this is not unlike the fact that both birds and airplanes are able to fly using the Bernoulli's principle from physics, but they use different mechanisms).
 However brains are architected very differently compared to modern artificial neural networks (ANNS) such as the transformer, in particular they have an extensive amount of feedback connections.
 In contrast, transformers use a feed-forward type architecture, and this is also true for other ANNs such convolutional neural networks or CNNs.
-The EBM approach to generative modeling gets around this conundrum by proposing that the transformer could be a model for the energy function of the the brains neural network, rather than for its inter-connection topology.
+The EBM approach to generative modeling gets around this conundrum by proposing that the transformer could be a model for the energy function of the brains neural network, rather than for its inter-connection topology.
 This bypasses the problem of figuring out the interconnection architecture of biological brains, in which there has been limited progress, and shifts the focus to the principle of minimization of the energy function, which is based on thermodynamics, and underlies the operation of both brains and EBM models.

 The EBM approach to generative modeling also provides insight into the question of how brains are able to operate using much lower energy compared to LLMs.
 The parallelism in modern ANNs is a good match for implementation on GPUs, which are responsible for all that energy consumption.
 The basic operation in EBMs on the other hand is sampling which is not a good fit for GPUs.
 However the sampling operation can be made much more efficient by exploiting the physical properties of the substrate on which the system is built, and this is presumably what our brains are doing.
 Towards the end of the article I will describe some efforts underway to create devices that are able to sample in an energy efficient manner.

 ## Introduction

-The process of generation, whether images or text,is based on the idea of sampling from a probability distribution that approximates the statistics of the training data.
-Hinton and Sejnowski were the first ones to realize the power of this idea, and showed how to obtain an EBM model for the probability distribution by choosing the interaction strengths in a Sherrington-Kirkpatrich type spin glass model, that they called a Boltzmann machine.
+The process of generation, whether images or text, is based on the idea of sampling from a probability distribution that approximates the statistics of the training data.
+Hinton and Sejnowski were the first ones to realize the power of this idea, and showed how to obtain an EBM model for the probability distribution by choosing the interaction strengths in a Sherrington-Kirkpatrick type spin glass model, that they called a Boltzmann machine.
 These systems worked well, but failed to scale up and also suffered from long convergence times.
 So the question arises whether we can improve on the Boltzmann machine and create a modern EBM that can scale to hundreds of thousands of nodes, with performance that is comparable to non-EBM artificial neural networks (ANN) models.
 We have made a good deal of progress in the last decade or so towards this goal, and this is described in this article.

-Boltzmann machine based EBM models entered a winter phase following the success of feed-forward type ANNs, heralded by the AlexNet model of 2012 (which also came out of Hinton'e research group), and more recently with the transformer based LLM models from Google, OpenAI and others.
+Boltzmann machine based EBM models entered a winter phase following the success of feed-forward type ANNs, heralded by the AlexNet model of 2012 (which also came out of Hinton's research group), and more recently with the transformer based LLM models from Google, OpenAI and others.
 However beginning in 2019 there has been a renewed interest in EBMs, led by research coming from academia, such as by [Stefano Ermon's group at Stanford University](https://arxiv.org/abs/2510.21890), which has led to considerable progress in the modeling capability of EBMs.